apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/user-login-and-password.md

 layout: tutorial
 ---

+# User Login and Password Help

+There are three things that are inevitable in life, death, taxes, and that someone will forget their password.
+While Apostrophe can't help you with the first two, it does provide features to help when a user forgets their password or is locked out of their account.

 ## Password Reset

 Apostrophe includes a "password reset" feature for your users.
 This feature follows the usual pattern: the user must prove they control the email address associated with their account.